Hooshangi/hooshangi.github.io/index.md

 class Node:
     def __init__(self,data):
+        # The constructor
         self.data = data
         self.next = None

 class LinkedList:
     def __init__(self):
+        # The constructor
         self.head = None

     def add(self,data):
+        # A method to add nodes to the beginning of the list
         new_node=Node(data)
         new_node.next=self.head
         self.head=new_node